 - ¼ cup flour (all purpose, whole wheat, etc.)

 - Place sweet potatoes in a large pot with enough water to cover.
 Bring to a boil then reduce the heat to low and simmer for 15-20 minutes, or until the potatoes are fork-tender.
 (Alternatively, you can pierce with a fork and roast potatoes whole, unpeeled, on a lined baking sheet for 1 hour or until very tender.
 Let cool then remove skins and use flesh in recipe.)

 - Meanwhile, preheat oven to 350F and grease a 2-2.5 qt or 9x13x2 inch baking dish (I use this one).

 - Stir together all topping ingredients in a medium bowl until mixture is crumbly.

 - Drain potatoes and place in a large mixing bowl.
-Use a potato masher or electric beaters (for extra fluffiness) to mash until smooth.
-Add vegan butter, brown sugar, cinnamon, nutmeg, vanilla, and salt, stirring to combine.
+Add butter, milk, brown sugar, cinnamon, nutmeg, vanilla, and salt.
+Use a potato masher or electric beaters (for extra fluffiness) to mash until the mixture is smooth.

 - Spoon mixture into prepared baking dish.
 Sprinkle the topping evenly over potatoes.
 Bake for 30 minutes, or until sweet potatoes are bubbly and topping is browned.

 TO STORE: Leftovers can be stored in the refrigerator for 3-4 days.

 TO MAKE AHEAD: Make this 1-2 days in advance by preparing the filling and refrigerating it in the casserole dish (tightly covered).
 Make the topping separately and store in a baggie in the fridge.
 Add topping right before baking the day of.